algovista-collab/Data-Structures-and-Algorithms/Binary-Tree/Traversals.md

 ### 🔹 Preorder
 - While stack not empty or curr not null
-  → Go left, push curr, add val to result
+  → Push curr, add val to result, go to left
   → When null, pop + move to right

 ### 🔹 Inorder
 - While stack not empty or curr not null
   → Go left pushing nodes
-  → When null, pop + add val → move to right
+  → When null, pop + add val to result → move to right

 ### 🔹 Postorder
-- Use 2 stacks (or 1 stack + visited flag)
+- Use a stack + visited flag
-  → Push root, process right before left
+  → Go left pushing nodes to stack
-  → Reverse result
+  → When null, check if right exists → If yes, then set curr as curr->right, If no, then add to the result, set flag as curr, pop and set curr as null

 ---

 ## ⚙️ Morris Traversal (O(n) time, **O(1)** space)